AlineDamas/AlineDamas/README.md

 📊 I'm a Data Analyst and Business Intelingence Analyst by training.

-:house_with_garden: I’m from Brazil and Geographer 🗺️
+:house_with_garden: I’m from Brazil,Geographer and Master in Geology, but  🗺️

-:balloon:I'm 29 anos

-🔦 I'm use Light Theme  :laughing:

 :books: I’m currently learning SQL, Pyhton, R and Power BI.